leap-ai/leap-ai-avatars/README.md

 ### run it locally

 1. Open the terminal
-2. Run `npm install` to grab the neccesary packages
+2. Run `npm install` to grab the necessary packages
 3. Hit `npm run dev` to start your server on `http://localhost:3000`

 ### how to get ai avatars